Nickzs8/convexo-rivera/README.md

 # convexo-rivera
-Program in C that generates a convex polygon and calculates its area.
+Program in C that generates a convex polygon and displays the vector list to display it in GeoGebra.